KsuParkhamchuk/vllm-mm-chat-comparison/README.md

-# This is a multimodel chat that simoulteneously runs inference on two models and compares their outputs.
+# This is a multimodel chat that simultaneously runs inference on two models and compares their outputs.

 The chat has **2 modes**: